yatikbudhrani/ML-QSTP-19/README.md

 # ML-QSTP-19
-These are the solutions to assignments of the Machine Learning course of QSTP-19.
+These are my solutions to the assignments of the Machine Learning course of QSTP-19.